 - Get a refillable propane tank instead of using disposable canisters

 - Start a game in your van to see just how little trash you can create in a week – how creative can you get?

 Buy Less Stuff

 Buy less, acquire less.
-There isn’t enough room in a van (mobile home, RV, travel trailer, vehicle) to accumulate unnecessary items.
+There isn’t enough room in a van (mobile home, RV, travel trailer, vehicle) to accumulate unnecessary items, which makes this van life sustainability tip a relatively easy one to follow.
 You won’t have a surplus of storage space when you’re living tiny, so you’ll be forced into admiring things that you encounter without taking them home with you.
 Whether or not you realized it before, you’ll be participating in a practice of non-attachment because you, quite simply, don’t have room for the stuff you don’t need.
 So, make your purchases count by investing in products that will last and buying used items whenever possible.
 This will create less waste in your van and the environment.